philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 # The Potential Of Small-Scale Research

-[Get the examples I have in front of readers early on in the book :)]
+@NOTE: Get the examples I have in front of readers early on in the book :)

 This was merely the first example I could find of a particular genre that is well-represented on the Internet: